emath12/MintPorfolio/finance_app/README.md

 ### Alpha
 Allowed for user input of portfolio data (date created, tickers, number of shares), and calculated portfolio key metrics.

+### Beta
+Added db side for userauth, which allows users to create profiles and portfolios associated with those profiles.
+Login between sessions is functional, but somewhat buggy.
+Look in the root.js file for the frontend portion of db auth/ login.
+The frontend for db auth not been hooked up yet.
+All of these issues are what remain to be solved by the final product.
+Also, we are aware there are some reduncies with the flask app the model code, we are trying to debug the issue with auth, so are demodularizing some of the code.